 "I've advanced the policy and the reputation of the Ulster Unionist Party," he said.

 One of the charges follows a complaint received on 8 December from Marc Woods, secretary of the Waringstown Branch of the party, alleging Mr McCrea was guilty of "unacceptable behaviour" on the BBC's Nolan Show.

 Mr McCrea had condemned the actions of the party's three Belfast councillors in voting against the practice of flying the union flag only on designated days.

 The charge also questions his loyalty to the party.

 The other charge relates to party leader Mike Nesbitt's decision to remove the whip from Mr McCrea.

-The action was taken after Mr McCrea described a joint decision by the two main unionist parties to take the flag dispute to Stormont's Assembly Commission as a "stupid idea".'High stakes'
+The action was taken after Mr McCrea described a joint decision by the two main unionist parties to take the flag dispute to Stormont's Assembly Commission as a "stupid idea".

 The disciplinary panel sitting on Friday, is made up of five members, including former party chairman James Cooper and Lady Trimble.